Algebraic quantum kk-theory: Introduction

 here $B^{\tau}$ denotes $B$ with the trivial action of $G$.
 In particular, if $B=\ell$ then

-The main result of this paper is a version of the Green-Julg Theorem for $\mathfrak{KK}^{\hp}$ when $\hp$ is a semisimple Hopf algebra.
+The main theorem of this paper is a version of Green-Julg Theorem for $\mathfrak{KK}^{\hp}$ when $\hp$ is a semisimple Hopf algebra.
 Let $A$ be an algebra and $B$ an $\hp$-module algebra then there exists an isomorphism

 where $B\#\hp$ denotes the smash product.
-In particular, if we take $A=\ell$ we obtain that $\kk^{\hp}(\ell,B)\simeq \kh(\hp\#B)$.
+In particular, if we take $A=\mathbb{C}$ we obtain that $\kk^{\hp}(\mathbb{C},B)\simeq \kh(\hp\#B)$.

-We can resume the results in the following table.
-The first column correspond to results from \cite{CT}, the second to results from \cite{eakk} and the third column to the results presented here. \mbox{} {